QubitPi/management-blogs/docs/_posts/2022-08-09-artificial-neural-networks.md

 Convolutional Neural Network (CNN/ConvNets)
 -------------------------------------------

-A typical CNN looks like this:
+A typical CNN looks like this

 ![Error loading cnn-simple-example.png]({{ "/assets/img/cnn-simple-example.png" | relative_url}})

-Confused?
-Do not go to Google TensorFlow page because you are guaranteed to get lost further there.
-Instead, keep reading this section and I'm sure you will be happy.
+The structure classifies an input image into four categories: dog, cat, boat or bird.
+For example, on receiving a boat image as input, the network correctly assigns the highest probability for boat (0.94) among all four categories.

-There are four main operations in the ConvNet shown in figure above, which we will being discussing separately:
+There are four main operations in the ConvNet shown in figure above, which we will being discussing next:

 1. [Convolution](#the-convolution-step)
 2. Non Linearity ([ReLU](#non-linearity-relu)